MaybeCarter/plex-wiki/README.md

 ## Notice an issue with content?
 If you're watching something and you notice an issue with the content, let me know!
 (Not directly, it's not you, but I'll probably forget about it.)
 You have two options:

-1. **From  Plex:**  On the page for the episode or Movie that has an issue, click the three dot button and select `Report Issue...` from the dropdown.
+1. **From  Plex:**  On the page for the episode or movie that has an issue, click the three dot button and select `Report Issue...` from the dropdown.

     ![issue_plex_1](/images/issue_plex_1.png)